SudhakarAnemu/HackITOn2024/README.md

 3. Create AMI from this VM
 4. Created a new VM from existing AMI - its good
 Here we need to specify the key and secuirty group at Console.
 5. Lets create VM using Terraform.
+(Under a subranch Terrarom)